 - Preheat oven to 450℉.

-- Using parchment paper and a light dusting of flour, roll out 1 pie crust and place in pie dish.
-Gently press dough down so that it is fully set into the bottom edges of the pan.
+- Using parchment paper and a light dusting of flour, roll out 1 pie crust and place it in a pie dish.
+Gently press the dough down so that it is fully set into the bottom edges of the pan.

-- Double-crust pie: remove excess pie crust from edges of pie pan.
+- Double-crust pie: remove excess pie crust from the edges of the pie pan.
 Single-crust pie: make a decorative edge.
-Cut excess crust to about ½ inch from edges of pie pan.
-Fold edges of the crust to create a tall thick border.
+Cut excess crust to about ½-1 inch from the edges of the pie pan.
+Fold edges of the crust to create a tall, thick border.
 Press the side of your pinky or thumb into the crust at an angle, repeating around the entire edge.

-- Dock/poke bottom of crust with fork.
-Cover the edges with a pie shield, put the pie pan on a baking sheet, and place in the bottom third of the oven.
+- Dock/poke the bottom of the crust with a fork.
+Cover the edges with a pie shield, put the pie pan on a baking sheet, and place it in the bottom third of the oven.
 Bake for 10 minutes at 450℉.

 - Fill and bake according to the instructions for your pie recipe.